filecoin-project/filecoin-docs/docs/mine/lotus/seal-workers.md

 ### Worker co-location for PreCommit1

-Since some operations are bound to a single CPU-core (namely _PreCommit1_), it is possible to run multiple workers on a single machine in order to maximize CPU utilization.
+Since some operations are bound to a single CPU-core or core-complex (namely _PreCommit1_), it is possible to run multiple workers on a single machine in order to maximize CPU utilization.

 For example, to run a _PreCommit1_ worker in a way that it does not conflict with others, do:

 ```sh
 # Use a unique storage location for each worker